 This year’s December holidays at the Disneyland Resort celebration runs from November 11, 2022 through January 8, 2023 and include Thanksgiving, Hanukkah, Christmas/Navidad, Kwanzaa, Diwali, and Three Kings Day.
 There is snow much fun happening throughout the happiest place on earth – let’s dive in to the magic and explore all the fun to be had there!

 There’s nothing quite like walking through the entrance gate, under the Disneyland Railroad tunnel, and then emerging to find Main Street decked out in its finest holiday splendor, with a giant Christmas tree on one end, and a snowy Sleeping Beauty’s Winter Castle at the other.

-Though the COVID pandemic means that the Disneyland Resort has adopted safety protocols and has had to tweak some aspects of its annual holiday celebrations, there’s still so much magic and joy to be found!
-To our delight, pretty much all of the festive offerings we love are returning after a break last year to this December holiday season at the Disneyland Resort.
+Though the COVID pandemic led to the Disneyland Resort tweaking some aspects of its annual holiday celebrations, there’s still so much magic and joy to be found!
+To our delight, pretty much all of the festive offerings we love are returning (like they did last year after a break the year prior) to this December holiday season at the Disneyland Resort.
 There are seasonal touches everywhere you look, but the highlights here are: